rutu-sh/player-compatibality-and-win-pred-in-dota2-using-graph-neural-networks/README.md

+# Player compatibility can win prediction in DOTA 2 using Graph Neural Networks

 ## Prelude
 *This research is a work-in-progress and proposed solution might change in the future.
 Graph Neural Networks is a vast topic, and doing a proper research takes time.
 However, I am keeping this open for anyone to collaborate as I believe in collaborative development and peer review.
 Feel free to review and contribute, it will be acknowledged.*